yabrira/data_innovation_workshop/exercise1.md

 1. Download [Postman](https://www.getpostman.com/downloads/)
 2. Clone this repo for the Postman [environment](postman_info/postman_environment.json) & [request collection](postman_info/postman_collection.json).

 3. Import the Postman environment by drag-and-dropping the JSON file.
-The environment includes variables that we will use in exercise 2, and it will hold your sepcific write_key
+The environment includes variables that we will use in exercise 2, and it will hold your sepcific w
 ![](misc/img/import_postman.png)

 4. Enable the environment.